UBCFormulaElectric/Consolidated-Firmware/specs.md

 ### FSM TS-On State <a name="FSM_TS_ON"></a>
 ID | Title | Description | Associated Competition Rule(s)
 --- | --- | --- | ---
-FSM-14 | Coolant flow measurements | - The FSM must measure the coolant flow and apply a heavy low pass filter on the signal. <br/> - If the coolant flow is below the minimum threshold for 1s continuously, the FSM must send a motor shutdown fault. <br/> - If the coolant flow returns above the minimum threshold for 1s continuously, the FSM must clear the motor shutdown fault.
+FSM-14 | Coolant flow measurements | - The FSM must measure the coolant flow and apply a heavy low pass filter on the signal (TODO: manually find LPF constant and leave it here). <br/> - If the coolant flow is below the minimum threshold for 1s continuously, the FSM must send a motor shutdown fault. <br/> - If the coolant flow returns above the minimum threshold for 1s continuously, the FSM must clear the motor shutdown fault. <br/> - The FSM must transmit the coolant flow over CAN at 1Hz.
 FSM-13 | Entering the TS-on state | The FSM must enter the TS-on state after precharge is complete.
 FSM-15 | Exiting the TS-on state | The FSM must enter the TS-off state when the BMS is in the init or fault state (contactors open).